Winter walking adventures at Kedleston

 This walk is a 1.7 mile circuit which usually takes about 45 - 60 minutes.
 Amble along the first part of the Adam-inspired circuit walk to take in some of the parks finest views.
 This route also takes you past the recently restored Hermitage.

-This route has recently been resurfaced meaning that you no longer have to battle with the mud!
 Although a portion of the route crosses back across the parkland an alternative for those with wheelchairs or pushchairs is to visit the hermitage and then return back down the same path.
-You'll be able to get right up to the Hermitage building now that relandscaping work has begun.

-Also resurfaced, this walk is now accessible in all weathers without the fear of losing your boots in the mud!
-Hardstanding runs right around from the pleasure grounds, through the woodland and back via the splash pool.
+A longer route with a mixture of habitats along the way.
 Please be aware that the lakeside section of the path is not surfaced so we still recommend sturdy footwear, especially after wet weather.

 This walk is a 3.2 mile circuit which usually takes about 90 minutes.
 It is one of the best examples of an 18th-century circuit walk in the country, You'll be able to retrace the footsteps of Kedleston's aristocratic visitors of the past and stop at the viewpoints that 18th-century visitors would have admired the Hall.
 Don't worry there's benches along the route to take a rest and enjoy the views.

 This walk is about 2 miles and usually takes about 60 minutes.
 It takes you across the lovely grade I listed Adam bridge and follows the edge of the Upper Lake.
 Admire the cascades and the neoclassical style Fishing Pavilion perched on the lake's edge.
 Winter is a brilliant time to walk along the lake, be sure to bring your binoculars as this is when birdlife if at its best here at Kedleston.
 We know of over 40 species of bird that call Kedleston's lake home in winter, see how many you can spot.